How to Run a Competitor Analysis to Smash Your Competition

 It also possesses a browser extension to add the websites to your feed quickly.

 ● BuzzSumo – BuzzSumo is a free analysis tool which enables you to search for the content through the keyword or competitor’s URL.

 It can be further refined, with content types, publishing date and social site sharing.

 SERP Rankings Tool

-- Whatsmyserp – It gives you an idea about where your content has been positioned in terms of SERP ranking.
-As per the recent trend, now the search results are personalised by country, locality and also recent search history.
+● Whatsmyserp – It gives you an idea about where your content has been positioned in SERP ranking.
+As per the recent trend, now the search results are personalised by country, locality, and recent search history.

 Web Traffic Tool

-In this fast moving era, the success mantra for a sustainable growth is to stay ahead of competitors.
+In this fast-moving era, the success mantra for sustainable growth is to stay ahead of competitors.

 This has been accomplished by a competitive analysis where you need to know what you can put on your website.

 A comparative study of all your deficiencies in the above scenario makes you ready to bridge the gap.